All services are provided in the comfort of your home.

 Diana TalposDowney, California

 Pet Life and Loss Support Services

 Animal Bereavement Support Group

 Animal Surgical and Emergency Center

 Helping families in the following areas:

-Dr. Tina proudly offers services to families in the Los Angeles area and most cities in Los Angeles County.
+Our doctors proudly offer services to families in the Los Angeles area and most cities in Los Angeles County.
 A travel fee may be assessed based on distance and travel time from the veterinarian's home.

 Preferred methods of payment are check (made to 'Lap of Love') or cash.

 Most pet insurance companies cover Lap of Love services.
 Please have any paperwork ready for the veterinarian to complete so that you can submit it for reimbursement.

 For Dr. Tina:6230 Wilshire Blvd, Suite 1185Los Angeles, CA 90048For Dr. Christine:18340 Yorba Linda BlvdSuite 107 #213Yorba Linda, CA 92886